 Over the past decade, I’ve renovated everything from my grocery cart to my makeup bag to my mind in an effort to upgrade my immune system.
-And as I moved from a stressful life full of fast food, toxins, and bad boyfriends to a more balanced existence filled with plant-passionate nourishment, inner growth and conscious living, I started experiencing the perks — chronic inflammation decreased and my body started working with me to heal and rebuild.
+And as I moved from a stressful life full of fast food, toxins and bad boyfriends to a more balanced existence filled with plant-based nourishment, inner growth and conscious living, I started experiencing the perks—chronic inflammation decreased and my body started working with me to heal and rebuild.

 Want to start connecting the dots in your own life?
 First, let’s learn about acute and chronic inflammation, since they play very different roles in our everyday health.
 Then, we’ll cover the causes of chronic inflammation and how to reduce its impact on your health.

 Acute inflammation is your body’s natural and helpful immune response to tissue damage.
 When you fall off your bike, the cut swells, reddens and feels … inflamed!
 These are all signs that your immune system is busy at work sending white blood cells to the site of your injury to repair the tissue.
 In this situation, inflammation is our friend—we couldn’t live without it.

 Chronic inflammation is your body’s confused and damaging immune response to a barrage of environmental, physical and mental invaders, which come in the form of things like poor diet, toxic chemicals and stress.
 I’ve written about chronic inflammation in all of my books because it’s such a huge piece of our health challenges.
 It’s also the type of inflammation we’re focusing on today.
 Here’s chronic inflammation in a nutshell from my cookbook, Crazy Sexy Kitchen: